CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Each parameter corresponds to a ``QGridLayout`` where labels and inputs (in this case a ``QSpinBox``) are distributed.

 .. hint::
    Configuration pages in Spyder provide some helper methods to facilitate this work.
-For instance, ``create_spinbox`` allows to instantiate and initialize in one single step the widgets corresponding to the prefix an suffix labels together with the spinbox.
+For instance, the ``create_spinbox`` method allows to instantiate and initialize in one single step the widgets corresponding to the prefix an suffix labels together with the spinbox.

 Propagating configuration changes